iRahulPandey/irahulpandey.github.io/content/post/ai-agent-economics.md

 Forget the tech for a second.
 Let's talk about money.

 You're the VP of a big data and analytics team.
 Someone pitches you an AI agent.
 Should you deploy it?
 That's not just a tech question—it's an economics question.

 In this article, I'm diving deep with examples that can help identify the equation that will help us make this decision.

 ## The Demo vs. Production Reality

 **Imagine this:** You did a fast proof-of-concept.
 In just a couple of days, your agent is writing code, answering questions, analyzing your data, and even sending emails.
-You're thrilled—this thing feels unstoppable.
+You're amazed—this thing feels like magic.
 You rush to show your boss, demonstrate your cool demo, and everyone is impressed.

 **"Fantastic.
 Let's deploy it."**

 So you push it to production.
 Seconds later, chaos.
 Your agent starts blasting emails—not to a few people, but to 10,000 employees.

 Message after message after message.

 The entire company is being spammed by your brilliant creation.
 Your boss storms in, furious.

 ![image](../../static//images/image.png)